iEngage/java-sdk/docs/SocialApi.md

 <a name="requestsForMe"></a>
 # **requestsForMe**
-> VerveResponseRequestForMeList requestsForMe(loggedInUserId, accessToken, clientToken)
+> VerveResponseRequestForMeList requestsForMe(requesterId, clientToken, accessToken)

 Get list of friend requests